-When home schooling, you should arrange exams in advance.
+When homeschooling, you should arrange exams in advance.
 Your child doesn’t have to take standardised exams, but it’s usually a good idea for their future to get some formal qualifications.
-Children may be able to take exams at local schools and colleges with prior arrangement.
+Children may be able to take exams at local schools and colleges with prior arrangements.

 Learning From Home

 More parents than ever are choosing to home-school.
 There are several benefits, but parents should take care to follow a quality curriculum and book exams early.
 In many cases, it’s beneficial to work with an online teaching provider.
 At Oxbridge, we offer internationally recognised qualifications with comprehensive course materials.
 Check our courses or contact us for more information.